skgbafa/eternal-interview/README.md

 You need to have a `.env` file with the same credentials as the one in the `.env.example` file (reach out to me for a working example at skgbafa@gmail.com)

+## Simulation
+You can run a small simulation of the app by running `yarn simulation`.
+This will create multiple users and have them follow each other.
+It runs against the public API.
+It generates a `sim.csv` with the account data, which you can use to login and make additonal requests.

 ## Testing
 Below are some queries for testing the graphql endpoint